 The Waste Stream Management section provides an integrated approach to environmental protection and solid waste management to protect human health, safety, and the environment.
-Waste handling and disposal services include garbage collection yard & food waste collection, recycling collection from City operated depots, as well as the operation of the Saskatoon Regional Waste Management Centre (Landfill).
-The Waste Stream Management section is also responsible for managing container assets for curbside residential garbage and yard & food waste programs.
-Residential garbage collection services are mill rate funded, while commercial garbage collections are direct charged to customers.
-The yard & food waste collection program is funded through a mix of annual subscription fees and property taxes.
-This service is transitioning to a city-wide curbside program funded through mill rate funding in 2023.
-Entrance, tipping, and special handling fees are charged to direct users of the Landfill and customers who use on-site diversion programs at the Saskatoon Regional Waste Management Centre.
+Waste handling and disposal services include garbage collection, yard and food waste collection, recycling collection from City operated depots, as well as the operation of the Saskatoon Regional Waste Management Centre (Landfill).
+The Waste Stream Management section is also responsible for managing container assets for curbside residential garbage and yard and food waste programs.
+Residential garbage collection services are currently mill rate funded but will be transitioning to a new garbage utility model in 2024.
+Commercial garbage collections are direct charged to customers.
+The yard and food waste collection program is transitioning to a city-wide curbside program funded through a new green cart utility model in 2023.
+At the Landfill, entrance, tipping, and special handling fees are charged to customers, and includes on-site diversion programs at the Saskatoon Regional Waste Management Centre.